 “I couldn’t take big things because it was noticeable,” Getahun said.
 “I usually would take … like Ritz Crackers.”

 Getahun said that Wohlers forced him to gorge himself with food to the point of vomiting, and on one occasion, forced him to drink a mixture of oil and hot sauce.

-But Wohlers told Peter that it was Getahun who gorged himself to the point of sickness and chose to consume unusual substances, like Play-Doh and dog food.
+But Wohlers told Peter that it was Getahun who gorged himself sick and chose to consume unusual substances, like Play-Doh and dog food.

 Getahun said that Wohlers threw a dog bone at him when he was about 7 years old, knocking out one of his teeth, as punishment for taking food without permission.
 That allegation was “potentially corroborated” by his dental records, “where [Getahun] is described as having a tooth that had been missing for over a year, since his re-adoption,” Peter wrote in his investigation report.